TIPS FOR LAST-MINUTE STUDYING FROM A COLLEGE PROCRASTINATOR You did it once more.

 Read a paragraph’s first two sentences.
 Read a paragraph’s last two sentences.
 Note any bold text or significant keywords.
 Make a brief summary, then move on to the next.
-Even if you don’t have time to write down the brief summary because you REALLY procrastinated, you’ll at least have some notion of what was discussed in the reading.
+Even if you don’t have time to write down the brief summary because you REALLY procrastinated, you’ll at least have a general understanding of what was discussed in the reading.

 RENEW, RENEW, RENEW Write down any pertinent information and then read it aloud to yourself at least seven times if you know that definitions or important terms will be on your test.

 Do you have any additional time?
 Instead, rephrase what you wrote.
-You’ll be more likely to remember the knowledge for a longer time and should comprehend it better as a result.
+You’ll be more likely to remember the knowledge for a longer amount of time and should comprehend it better.

-USE IMAGES If you learn best visually, try creating a simple timeline or chart to help you organize the information that will be tested.
+USE IMAGES If you learn best visually, try making a simple timeline or chart to help you arrange the information that will be tested on.

 By doing this, you’ll aid your brain in visualizing the connections between numerous data, thereby sparking a memory that will assist you correctly identify material while you’re taking the test.

 For instance, if you were to create a mind map or chart, the major thought would be at the center, and minor ideas would branch out from it.
 As a result, rather than having to read a complete chapter, a psychology student studying psychoanalysis can now use the branches to recall relevant theorists, brain activities, and well-known experiments.

 Think of it as summarizing through art!